Only the bike people opposed the garage

 The garage sparked opposition, including lawsuits that in 2004 brought construction to a halt.
 Critics ignored the overall benefits and focused on details such as alterations to the pedestrian tunnels leading into the bowl, or the supposed sacrilege of tucking a garage inside a park.
 But now that everything is in place, the ensemble works great.

-For the historical context of the opposition to the garage, click on "Concourse Garage" below.
+For more on the issue, click on "Concourse Garage" below.